 What kind of lifestyle?

-Part of downsizing to a minimalistic lifestyle is you need to reevaluate what you’re going to do when you’re not eating, sleeping, working and everything in between.
+Part of downsizing to the minimalistic lifestyle is reevaluating your everyday life; eating, sleeping, working and everything in between.

 Stop Buying CRAP!!!